1085 grams, 38.7 ounces (1096 grams) per binding, without screws. Circa 1975, takeoff on Iser. Or is Iser a takeoff on the Nepal?

 What amazes me about this rig (besides the massive weight), is the detailed effort that obviously went into designing and making a bunch of fairly unique parts and pieces.
 The binding is nearly all steel (tiny bit of plastic underneath), and has the look of a sort of “craftsman manufacturing,” meaning a lot of hand work.
 Donator Raymond Contrath said he thought this was at one time the binding of the Alpini (mountain troops) of the Italian army.
 Poor guys.
 But quite an interesting addition to the collection.

 When you handle the Zermatt Nepal, you realize just how far we’ve come in plastics engineering: being able to make ski bindings out of composites.
 More, the lack of aluminum is striking.
 Perhaps the alu supply in Italy was limited in the 1970s, or they found it too hard to work with in this application.
-Metal still has its place in backcountry skiing bindings, of course, but check out the weight of this nearly all-metal ski binding and you know why plastic is our friend.
+Metal still has its place in backcountry skiing bindings, of course, but check out the weight of this nearly all-steel ski binding and you know why plastic is our friend.

 It turns out the Zermatt ski binding has a tragic history.
 Pioneer extreme skier Heini Holzer had a stunning career in the Alps that spanned a period in the 1960s and 70s, until he was killed in a fall on a trade route in 1977.
 Over the years, legend held he tripped on a ski pole (which is how we record this event in the WildSnow Chronology).
 That may not be correct.
 Donator Raymond Contrath was recently at the Messner museum in Sulden, where they have a pair of skis with Zermatt bindings said to be the planks Holzer was on when he died.
 Following is info Raymond sent along: